 White Plates and Unique Plate Chargers

-Personally, I love a round, white plate and I will probably never use anything else!
-I guess never say never, but you guys.
-Invest in a set of good white plates!
+I always say invest in a set of good white plates.
 They are so timeless, classic, and clean looking in a table setting.
-Enough said, moving on!

 Plate chargers.
 They are basically dressing up your white plate and making it look even better!
 Here I used a galvanized metal plate charger, but I also like to use wooden ones or wicker ones too.
 They really add that extra element that makes a place setting look so well put together.